North American fur trade: English colonies

-By the end of the 18th century the four major British fur trading outposts were Fort Niagara in modern New York, Fort Detroit and Fort Michilimackinac in modern Michigan, and Grand Portage in modern Minnesota, all located in the Great Lakes region.
+By the end of the 18th century the four major British fur trading outposts were Fort Niagara in modern New York, Fort Detroit and Fort Michilimackinac in modern Michigan, and Grand Portage in modern Minnesota, all in the Great Lakes region.
 The American Revolution and the resulting resolution of national borders forced the British to re-locate their trading centers northward.
 The newly formed United States began its own attempts to capitalize on the fur trade, initially with some success.
 By the 1830s the fur trade had begun a steep decline, and fur was never again the lucrative enterprise it had once been.

 Pacific coast

 On the Pacific coast, the fur trade mainly pursued seal and sea otter.
 In northern areas, this trade was established first by the Russian-American Company, with later participation by Spanish/Mexican, British, and U.S. hunters/traders.
 Non-Russians extended fur-hunting areas south as far as the Baja California Peninsula.